marcelpatrick/Patricks_3rdPersonShooter_Simple/README.md

 ## 5.1: Player Controller

-Implement our custom Player Controller class

-This class will be used to define the mouse cursor.
-It will also be called from the GameMode when the actor dies to disable input.
+Implement our custom Player Controller class.
+This class will be used to be called from the GameMode when the actor dies to disable input.

 ### 5.1.1: Create a C++ class.
 Create ToonTanksPlayerController c++ class.